Faheem Hussain: Research in physics

 Hussain, along with Riazuddin, Fayyazuddin, and Hamid Saleem, carried out a research on the string theory and published in the field of mathematical physics.
 Later, he moved to Lahore and was offered a position at the Lahore University of Management Sciences or LUMS's science department.
 He eventually became a chairperson of the Physics Department there.
 At LUMS, Hussain began his research in noncommutative geometry and superstring theory.
 There, he formed a "Mathematical Physics Group" (MPG), the MPG group consists of Pakistan's noted physicists, Asad Naqvi, Tasneem Zehra Hussain, and Amer Iqbal.
 He there began his work and published articles in the field of Extra dimensions, Noncommutative geometry, and the string theory.

 Personal life

 Hussain was married to Jane Steinfels Hussain, an American woman, from 1968 to 1986.
 He later married Sara Monticone Hussain.

 Death

-Hussain was suffering from prostate cancer in 2009.
-Hussain died on 29 September 2009.
+Hussain was suffering from prostate cancer and died on 29 September 2009.
+He was widely respected by his colleagues, collaborators and students, for both his academic brilliance and principled stance on ideals of democracy and freedom of speech.